evidentlyai/evidently/docs/book/customization/huggingface_descriptor.md

 The model must return a numerical score or a category for each text in a column.
 You will then be able to view scores, analyze their distribution or run conditional tests through the usual Descriptor interface.

-Evidently supports scoring data using HuggingFace models.
+Evidently supports scoring text data using HuggingFace models.
 Use the general `HuggingFaceModel()` descriptor to select models on your own or simplified interfaces for specific models like `HuggingFaceToxicityModel()`.

 # Code examples